Azure/batch-shipyard/README.md

 # Batch Shipyard
-[Batch Shipyard](https://github.com/Azure/batch-shipyard) is a tool to help provision and execute batch-processing Docker workloads on [Azure Batch](https://azure.microsoft.com/en-us/services/batch/) compute pools.
+[Batch Shipyard](https://github.com/Azure/batch-shipyard) is a tool to help provision and execute batch processing and HPC Docker workloads on [Azure Batch](https://azure.microsoft.com/en-us/services/batch/) compute pools.
 No experience with the
 [Azure Batch SDK](https://github.com/Azure/azure-batch-samples) is needed; run